 5. Best on a Budget: Morphy Richards Supervac Sleek Power+ Cordless Vacuum Cleaner

-Our best budget stick vacuum is the Morphy Richards Supervac Sleek Power Plus., which can be bought for under £100 for several online retailers.
+Our best budget pick is the Morphy Richards Supervac Sleek Power Plus., which is an great cordless vacuum below £200, from several online retailers.
 There’s lots to love about this powerful 3-in-1 system – it works as an upright stick vacuum on all floor types (carpets, rugs, laminate, tiles), an extendable vacuum for high ceiling corners, and as a handheld for use on stairs, car interiors, and upholstery.

 Sucktion power is adjustable, so you’re able to preserve battery power with a quick clean, or high power for tougher jobs.

 You’ll get a good 40 minutes run time out of this vacuum and a veriety of attachments – crevice tool, dusting brush, upholstery brush, wide motorised brush head, and the tools to easily lift stubborn pet hairs

 No restrictive power cords, this fully cordless and very light weight vacuum is moved easily around the home with little effort – ideal for elderly or those with arthrists of the hands.

 There’s a very handy guide light on the head to illuminate surfaces and debrees that are hard to see under tables where it’s dark

 Fully charged in just 4 hours, and there’s no mess when epmtying.

 How to Choose a Great Cordless Stick Vacuum

 We don’t dispute that for large homes and big messes, nothing beats a mains-powered vacuum cleaner with a large canister.
 But for a typical household, cordless stick vacs are the way forward—they’re lightweight, possible to maneuver into tight spaces, simple to store, and best of all, there’s no cord or long hose to trail behind you.